Chatr Mobile is offering 3GB of bonus data for six months

 - $25 for 3.5GB with 500MB with autopay

 After six months you’ll lose the extra 3GB of data, however.
+You’ll also need to purchase a SIM card for the plan.

 These plans also come with unlimited Canada/US Talk, unlimited text, 3G speeds, voicemail and more.
 To clarify, the autopay bonus is when you sign up for automatic payment withdrawals from your debit or credit card accounts.